 Maryland Assault Law

 Section 3-202 of Maryland state law forbids any person from intentionally causing or attempting to cause serious physical harm to another person.
-Section 3-202 also specifies penalties for committing assault with a deadly weapon in Maryland, including antique firearms, shotguns, machine guns, and regulated firearms.
+Section 3-202 also specifies penalties for committing assault with a deadly weapon in Maryland, including antique firearms, machine guns, regulated firearms and shotguns.
 Assault with a deadly weapon is nearly always charged as assault in the first degree.

-First-degree assault is a very serious charge in Maryland, carrying a possible penalty of up to 25 years’ imprisonment.
-In order to be charged with first degree assault, the state must prove the following:
+First-degree assault is a very serious charge in Maryland, carrying a possible penalty of up to 25 years imprisonment.
+To be charged with first degree assault, the state must prove the following: